microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/common_headers.rst

         indicate geographic location, datacenter, etc. This string must not be used for anything other than logging.

     :reqheader X-WOPI-ClientVersion:
-        A **string** indicating the version of the WOPI client making the request.
+        A **string**  that the host should log indicating the version of the WOPI client making the request.
 There is no standard for how this string is formatted, and it must not be used for anything other than logging.

     :reqheader X-WOPI-CorrelationId: